glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 + The protocol deposit of the farm (denominated in dollars)
 + The GLW token price (denominated in dollars)

-When the page loads, it shows 3 farms:
+When the page loads, it autogenerates a competition with the regionId "simulation" and assetId "glw" which shows 3 farms:

 + The joining weeks for the farms are week 1, week 2, and week 2 respectively
 + The weeks alive for the farms are 5 for each farm
 + the weekly CC are 0.08, 0.1, and 0.12 respectively
 + The deposits for the farms are $40,000, $80,000, and $50,000 respectively
-+ The GLW price for the farms is $0.30, $0.40, and $0.40 respectively
++ The $ASSET price for the farms is $0.30, $0.40, and $0.40 respectively

 There is also a card that allows the user to add a new farm.
 Clicking that card will will open a form that the user can fill out with all the fields.
 The user